Time and Frequency Offset Estimation and Intercarrier Interference Cancellation for AFDM Systems: Abstract

 \section{Abstract}

-Affine frequency division multiplexing (AFDM) is an emerging multicarrier waveform that offers a potential solution for achieving reliable communication for time-varying channels.
-This paper proposes two maximum likelihood (ML) estimators of symbol time offset and carrier frequency offset for AFDM systems.
-The joint ML estimator evaluates the arrival time and frequency offset by comparing the correlations of samples.
-Moreover, we propose the stepwise ML estimator to reduce the complexity.
-The proposed estimators exploit the redundant information contained within the chirp-periodic prefix inherent in AFDM symbols, thus dispensing with any additional pilots.
+Affine frequency division multiplexing (AFDM) is an emerging multicarrier waveform that offers a potential solution for achieving reliable communications over time-varying channels.
+This paper proposes two maximum-likelihood (ML) estimators of symbol time offset and carrier frequency offset for AFDM systems.
+One is called joint ML estimator, which evaluates the arrival time and carrier frequency offset by comparing the correlations of samples.
+Moreover, we propose the other so-called stepwise ML estimator to reduce the complexity.
+Both proposed estimators exploit the redundant information contained within the chirp-periodic prefix inherent in AFDM symbols, thus dispensing with any additional pilots.
 To further mitigate the intercarrier interference resulting from the residual frequency offset, we design a mirror-mapping-based scheme for AFDM systems.
-Numerical results verify the effectiveness of the proposed time and frequency offset estimation criteria and the mirror-mapping-based modulation for AFDM systems.
+Numerical results verify the effectiveness of the proposed time and carrier frequency offset estimation criteria and the mirror-mapping-based modulation for AFDM systems.